shubhamdutta26/tidyplate/README.md

 supports 6-well, 12-well, 24-well, 48-well, 96-well, 384-well, and
 1536-well plates.

+`tidyplate` has two functions:

+- `tidy_plate`: This function takes the input file (xlsx or csv) and transforms into a tidy dataframe/ tibble
+- `check_plate`: This function checks whether the input file is valid for use with `tidy_plate`

 ## Installation

 You can install the development version of tidyplate from